salihah-rilvan/GovTech-DE-Assignment-Solution/Section1/Section1Doc.md

 4. Navigate to folder ```dags``` to see both my dag file which is ```data-pipeline-dag.py```.
 The python script containing the function which is ```Data_Pipelines.py``` is also in the same folder.

-However, I am still trying to figure out how to run the DAG while parsing in arguments for a python function.

 So far, here is how it looks like on Airflow:

 ![Screenshot](image.PNG)

+However, although my scheduling in airflow is successful.
+I am not able to see where my processed dataset is.
+I suspect there is something wrong with the directory path that I parsed in.